What is Moodle?

 1. Select the “Edit mode” toggle in the upper right.

-2. Locate the file on your computer you want to add and drag it into a topic block.
+2. Locate the file you want to add on your computer and drag it into a section.

-3. Be sure you see the “Drop files here” message appear on the topic block before releasing your mouse button.
+3. Be sure you see the “Drop files here” message appear in the section before releasing your mouse button.

 Note: if your content resides on the Web, you can link directly to it using the URL Resource.